Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Perhaps that was the right way to think about it.
 Yes.
 Just another state, with just another head.
 One with insight into these black cubes, potentially an ally, potentially an enemy…insufficient data to know for sure.
 But, out of the shadows, and now an increasingly known quantity.

 Contact could wait.
-The Entity would meet with this “Singularity” in its own time, at its own need.
+The Entity would meet with this "Singularity" in its own time, at its own need.
 That cloaked ship could have spoken to it at any time, and had thus far not done so…

 …Yes.
 Let them make the first move.
 There was no time pressure here.
 Satisfied, it returned to examining the device.